Non-Executive Director · AI Governance Practitioner · Founder, Otopoetic

 Every board deploying AI faces a governance liability it cannot discharge.

 When regulators ask whether a decision can be reconstructed, most boards discover they have no evidence.
 Not documentation — evidence.
 The complete information picture that existed at the moment the system decided.
-I help boards close the gap between adoption and defensibility.
+I help boards in financial services, insurance, and regulated technology close the gap between adoption and defensibility.

 Book a governance conversation Explore Governance Classification